 Unlike basal cell carcinoma, the three rare skin cancers highlighted here are quite uncommon.
 They are important to know about, however, because they may be mistaken for more other benign conditions, such as a bug bite or, if on the eyelid, a stye.
 This can lead to a delay in diagnosis that could impact the prognosis.

-Sebaceous carcinoma is a very rare tumor with an estimated incidence rate of 0.32 (male) and 0.16 (female) per 100,000 person-years in the United States.
-Sebaceous carcinoma is an aggressive malignant tumor that arises from a sebaceous (oil) gland in the skin.
+Sebaceous carcinoma is a very rare type of tumor.
+It has an estimated incidence rate of 0.32 (male) and 0.16 (female) per 100,000 person-years in the United States.
+It is an aggressive malignant tumor that arises from a sebaceous (oil) gland in the skin.